Acid Betty

 Jamin Ruhren (born December 10, 1977), better known by the stage name Acid Betty, is an American drag queen, performer, actor and singer.
 He rose to national prominence after competing on the eighth season of RuPaul's Drag Race in 2016 and the tenth season of RuPaul's Drag Race All Stars in 2025.

 Early life

-Ruhren first wore drag when he was very young, masquerading as his sister's “cousin from out of town” as a practical joke, where he wore his sister's cheerleader pompoms to act as his hair and breasts.
-He later said that that was when he first knew he would pass as a female in the future, even if he looked like “a fat Raggedy Ann”.
-Ruhren went to his first drag club when he was 17, where he saw Raja perform.
+Jamin Ruhren was born on December 10, 1977, in Riverside, California.
 He is Jewish.

+As a child, Ruhren's first experience with drag came during a practical joke in which he posed as his sister's "cousin from out of town", using her cheerleader pompoms as improvised hair and breasts.
+He later recalled that the experience made him realize he could convincingly present as female, joking that he looked like "a fat Raggedy Ann".

+At age 17, Ruhren attended his first drag club, where he saw future RuPaul's Drag Race winner Raja perform.